 Portable

-No footrest, requires modifications to get baby to bear weight through the feet
+No footrest, requires modifications for baby to bear weight through the feet

 Only three-point harness

 This chair is a favorite for families looking for an easy fold option.
 This traditional, high seatback chair comes with a five-point harness and washable seat cover, as well as four-level adjustable seat height.
 The footrest is very small and low, which makes it difficult for an infant or small toddler to reach the footplate.
 Baby sits in a slightly reclined position with most of the upper leg supported by the seat.
 The tray is removable.
-It is easily collapsible/foldable into a small rectangle to easily store in a very small space.
-Max weight for this chair is 40lbs.
+It is easily collapsible and foldable into a small rectangle to store in a small space.
+Max weight for this chair is 40 lbs.

 Quick, simple fold design